 The Miramar Pipeline Repair project is 98% complete.
 Approximately five miles of the southern end of the Miramar Fuel Pipeline in the Point Loma area have been replaced to ensure the continued safe and long-term use of the pipeline.
 This project addressed the pipeline segments that were identified and prioritized for repair or replacement based on the 2008 internal pipeline inspection.
 Construction activities began in February 2016, and the last segment of new pipeline was commissioned and transporting fuel on March 8, 2018.
-Construction will be completed in Spring 2018.
+Construction is expected to be completed July 2018.

 ***For your own safety, please do not enter the construction work zone.***

 The next phase of work on Miramar Pipeline will commence in June 2018.
 The Anomaly Repairs project will repair 31 anomalies such as dents, corrosion, and metal loss at multiple locations at Marine Corps Air Station Miramar, Tecolote Canyon, and in the communities of Clairemont, Morena, and Midway District.
 The scope of the upcoming project is based on findings of the 2013 internal pipeline inspection.
 In December 2017, preliminary site investigations and surveys were completed.
 Properties directly affected by Anomaly Repair work will receive a construction notice in advance.
 Click here to see the Anomaly Repairs Notice.